pnetlabrepo/ishare2/README.md

 - Upgrade from v4.2.10 to v5.2.7: [Instructions](https://github.com/pnetlabrepo/ishare2/tree/main/upgrades/from_4.2.10_to_5.2.7)
 - Upgrade from v5.0.1 to v5.2.7:  [Instructions](https://github.com/pnetlabrepo/ishare2/tree/main/upgrades/from_5.0.1_to_5.2.7)

-Note: You can also upgrade PNETLab using `ishare2 upgrade`, then selecting option 2 and finally one more option from the list
+Note: You can also upgrade PNETLab using `ishare2 upgrade`, then using the `option 2` and finally selecting an option from the displayed list

 ## Known limitations